 His music is published by his own imprint, Golden Vibrato Music.

-Gilbert is currently pursuing his master's in composition at the University of Redlands.
+Gilbert is currently pursuing his Master's degree in Composition at the University of Redlands.